ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

       - tip
 ```

-If you do not know Swagger yet copy the above and paste it in the online swagger editor.
-([Swagger Editor](https://editor.swagger.io/){:target="_blank" rel="noopener noreferrer"})
+If you do not know Swagger yet, copy the above and paste it in the online ([Swagger Editor](https://editor.swagger.io/){:target="_blank" rel="noopener noreferrer"}).

-This will grant you a nice visual overview of the api definition.
+This will grant you a nice visual overview of the API definition.

 <div style="text-align: center;">
   <img src="/img/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless/swagger.png" width="60%" height="60%">
 </div>

-There is only one AWS specific thing in the swagger specification above and that is `x-amazon-apigateway-integration`.
+There is only one AWS specific thing in the Swagger specification above and that is `x-amazon-apigateway-integration`.
-This is specifying the details of how the api is integrating with the backend.
+This is specifying the details of how the API is integrating with the backend.
-* Remark that this is always a `POST` even if the http method of the resource path is a `GET`
+* Remark that this is always a `POST` even if the HTTP method of the resource path is a `GET`
 * `aws_proxy` means that the request is passed to the Lambda Function without manipulation
-* `when_no_match` passes the request body to the backend without tranforming it when no `requestTemplate` is specified for the Content-Type
+* `when_no_match` passes the request body to the backend without tranforming it when no `requestTemplate` is specified for the `Content-Type`
-* `uri` is referencing a variable eg. `${get_lambda_arn}` that terraform passes to the swagger definition.
+* `uri` is referencing a variable eg. `${get_lambda_arn}` that Terraform passes to the Swagger definition
 We'll see this in a minute.

-As I already mentioned using Swagger to define your API Gateway has some advantages:
+As I already mentioned, using Swagger to define your API Gateway has some advantages:
-* It keeps your terraform more concise
+* It keeps your Terraform more concise
-* You can use this swagger to get a nice representation of your API
+* You can use this Swagger to get a nice representation of your API

 ```hcl-terraform
 resource "aws_api_gateway_rest_api" "codingtips-api-gateway" {